jhw123/jhw123.github.com/src/pages/articles/2022/01/13/managing-mock-data-for-integration-tests.md

 ## ✅ Summary

 - Write durable and reusable test codes by using conditionals.
-- Decouple tests from mock data so that test coverage is only concerned with mock data.
+- Decouple tests from mock data so that test coverage is determined with mock data only.
 - Populate mock data by collecting data from your running service.
 - Monitor and improve the coverage of your tests by analyzing your mock data set.